Hub Services Industry Analysis

 4. Biosimilar complexity: Record 18 new biosimilars approved in 2024; 40+ expected 2025—2027.
 Each launch creates competitive program layering (originator vs. biosimilar access programs).

-5. Copay accumulator/maximizer dynamics: Manufacturers spent $23B on copay assistance in 2023.
-PBMs/plan sponsors now capture ~$6.5B through accumulator/maximizer programs (40%+ of commercially insured lives).
+5. Copay accumulator/maximizer dynamics: Manufacturers spent $23B on copay assistance in 2023, and Drug Channels reports that accumulator/maximizer designs affect roughly four in ten commercially insured lives.
 This adversarial dynamic drives demand for sophisticated hub-side financial navigation.

 Competitive Tiers